 AppCenter to build native apps.
 Other codes are built on Travis.

-- In some projects, we integrated with our DevSecOps security checker to enhance
+- We integrated some of our projects with our DevSecOps security checker to enhance the

 securityof our software.
 By simply invoking the checker toolset in the CI pipeline, it will perform all necessary checks with different lint and static code analysis tools.